shopware5/devdocs/source/sysadmins-guide/system-requirements/index.md

 ### PHP OPcache

-It's strongly recommend that you verify the <a href="https://secure.php.net/manual/en/book.opcache.php" target="_blank">PHP OPCache</a> is enabled for performance reasons.
+It's strongly recommended that you verify the <a href="https://secure.php.net/manual/en/book.opcache.php" target="_blank">PHP OPCache</a> is enabled for performance reasons.

 ### PHP settings: